DXHeroes/knowledge-base-content/practices/value_proposition.md

 - **Gain Creators**
   How the product creates the customer’s gains.

-## Why you might want the Value Proposition Canvas
+## Why You Might Want the Value Proposition Canvas

 The Value Proposition Canvas makes you think differently about the customers.
 The tool identifies what the customer wants and helps to create a product that matches the customer’s criteria.
 With a clear customer profile, it is easier to describe how the product creates value for that customer.

-## Issues the Value Proposition Canvas solves
+## Issues the Value Proposition Canvas Solves

 - Bad Product-Market Fit
 - Meaningless work

-## How to implement the Value Proposition Canvas
+## How to Implement the Value Proposition Canvas

 The Value Proposition Canvas should be a team work.
 Always start with defining the customer.